Common Allergens and How Air Purifiers Help

-Dust mites, pet dander, pollen, and mold — how each allergen triggers symptoms, where they hide, and how HEPA purifiers reduce exposure.
+Dust mites, pet dander, pollen, and mold spores explained.
+Learn how each indoor allergen triggers symptoms and how HEPA air purifiers reduce exposure.

 Table of Contents